 Check the online tutorial.

 Supervisors of support staff should see HR Policy HR-08-70, Performance Appraisal.

 Supervisors of service maintenance staff should consider performance management a good management practice.
 Contact your department management to discuss such a program within your unit.

 Training classes are available each semester from IU Human Resources.
-Please check the Employee and Organizational Development Guide or our Web page for dates and times.
+Please check the Employee and Organization Development Guide or our Web page for dates and times.
 Departmental consulting on performance management is also available.
 Contact Deb Dunbar at 812-855-4104 to schedule a meeting.